eslingerbryan/dotenv/docs/resume/current.md

 ### Bryan Eslinger Web Design + Development, New York, NY
 #### Owner / Developer, Feb 2012 - May 2015
 Sole proprietor of web consultancy.
 Projects ranged from custom Wordpress themes and plugins to a ground-up web application in Ruby on Rails.
-Clients included non-profits, small businesses, universities and defense contractors.w York, NY, Oct 2013 – Jul 201
+Clients included non-profits, small businesses, universities and defense contractors.

 ### Nelson\Nygaard Consultaing Associates, New York, NY
 #### Creative Services Specialist, Apr 2014 - Jun 2014